cavis/leafpile/README.md

 `autoEnable` - When set to true, will automatically start grouping markers as you add them.
 Otherwise, plain markers will show up until you `enable()` the Leafpile - __(default: true)__

+`singlePiles` - When set to true, single markers will be displayed with the special "pile icon".
+When false, the markers will display normally until there are 2 things in the pile.
+Defaults to false.

 Functions
 ------------